vLeov/php-chess/docs/read-moves.md

 R  N  B  Q  K  B  .
 R
 ```

 No worries!
-We've all been there.
-The `undo()` method comes to the rescue to fix mistakes like this one.
+The `undo()` method comes to the rescue to take back a move.

 ```php
 $board = $board->undo();